anne-urai/lab_wiki/docs/practical/DataCollection.md

  * The J-drive will appear under "This PC"
  * Note: This only works for Windows users.

+ b) Mac mount
+ - First, connect with EduVPN
+ - In Mac Finder, 'go to server' and use `smb://USERNAME@vuw.leidenuniv.nl/public/Workgroups/FSW/PROJECT-NAME`

- c) terminal mount on MacOS
- This is an option for moe advanced terminal users, proceed with caution. _FOR THIS YOU NNEED TO ALLOW FILE SYSTEMS EXTENSIONS!_
+ c) terminal mount on MacOS (more tricky, potentially unsupported) This is an option for moe advanced terminal users, proceed with caution. _FOR THIS YOU NNEED TO ALLOW FILE SYSTEMS EXTENSIONS!_
  * install MACfuse and ssfhs from https://macfuse.github.io and follow instructions on how to setup
  * create the folder you want to mount to, i.e. make the folder you want to mount to /data-sources/j-drive/<project-folder>